HanaokaYuzu/NovelAI-API/README.md

 import asyncio
 from novelai import NAIClient

-# Replace string values with your actual account credentials
+# Replace argument values with your actual account credentials
 username = "Your NovelAI username" password = "Your NovelAI password"